Family Medicine Residency Program

 The program has built in a fair amount of flexibility in our block schedule by offering six one-month elective rotations.
 Working closely with the residents in tailoring our “fixed” rotations to support their unique needs or interests.
 All residents develop an individualized learning plan at the beginning of their residency so that their future practice goals and specific educational needs are prioritized.
 This plan is revisited semi-annually and may be revised as the resident progresses through training.

-Yes, a mandatory didactics with protected time on Wednesdays from noon to 5 p.m. and board review Thursdays from 7-8 a.m.
+Yes, a mandatory didactics with protected time on Wednesdays from 8 a.m. to 12 p.m.

 Attempts to reserve time for 4th year audition rotations in July through January of each year.
 Also having rotating students for community hospital, community clinic, and rural clinic rotations.
 The best time for those rotations is February through June.